jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 The trianing of the model generally requires a lot of computaiton power.
 Due to the nature of a lot of machine learning models and espeically deep learning, their training can be paralliztied.

-// refs to gpus
-// GPU like that (full and short version)
 Thus, in order to reduce the time requird fore training a GPU (Graphics Processing Unit) @Kaur2023 @DeLuca2024 should be used.
 Because of the high amount of application of machine learning models, the current software ability is so advances that even multiple GPUs can be used in parallel to train the model even faster @Paszke2019 @tensorflow2015_whitepaper @Sergeev2018@link_ray2024 @link_deepspeed2024 @link_accelerate2024.

-While the training pahse of deep leanring models takes a high amount of time, the inferece time is much lower @butt2021development.
-The inference of machine leanring models refers to obtaining their output and can be in real-time.
+While the training pahse of deep leanring models can take a high amount of time, the inferece time is much lower @butt2021development.
+The inference of machine learning models refers to obtaining their output and can be in real-time.
-Furthermore, depending on the size of the neuonal network, it could be that the model that was trained on multiple GPUs, runs smoothly on a single GPU or even CPU.
+Furthermore, depending on the size of the neuronal network, it could be that the model that was trained on multiple GPUs, runs smoothly on a single GPU or even CPU (Central Processor Unit).
 If the models fits within the RAM (Random access memory), generally it can be expected that the inference even on regular CPUs are magnitudes of orders faster than a high fidelty #gls("fem") or #gls("cfd") simualtion.